-Directions and Opening times for the Hilo Farmers Market
+Directions and market hours for the Hilo Farmers Market

 The Hilo farmers market is located at the corner of Mamo Street and Kamehameha Avenue in historic downtown Hilo in front of Hilo bay.
 Big market days are Wednesday and Saturday between 6 a.m. and 4 p.m.
 The market is also open all other weekdays except Sunday between 7 a.m. and 4 p.m., but there will be less vendors.